doubt72/loki/README.md

 * `javascript`: a list of javascript files; the files must exist in the `assets` directory and will be copied when referenced.

+* `set`: custom metadata fields; requires two arguments: a key and a value.
+For example, if `set :foo, "bar"` is used in a page's metadata, `{page.foo}` in the body would insert `bar` into the page at that point.

 Values must be inside strings (they are interpreted as ruby strings;
 values can also be returned from a `do`-`end` block).
-You can also put arbitrary ruby code in the metadata.
+You can also put arbitrary ruby code in the metadata, e.g., `{Time.now.year}` would insert the year at that point in the page.

 ## Loki Directives